googleforgames/agones/site/content/en/docs/Getting Started/create-fleet.md

 {{% feature publishVersion="0.8.0" %}}
 #### FleetAllocation

-> Fleet Allocation is **deprecated** in version 0.8.0, and will be removed in the 0.10.0 release.
-  Migrate to using GameServer Allocation instead.
-{{% /feature %}}

 We can do allocation of a GameServer for usage through a `FleetAllocation`, which will both return to us a `GameServer` (assuming one is available) and also move it to the `Allocated` state.